Large deviations of convex hulls of planar random walks and Brownian motions: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Andrew Wade for bringing the perimeter problem to our attention, and to Endre Makai for referring us to the paper~\cite{pach1978isoperimetric} by J{\'a}nos Pach.
 We wish to thank Fedor Petrov for showing us a simple proof of Proposition~\ref{prop: generalization}.\ref{item: conv I_ =}.
-We are grateful to Andrew Wade for bringing the problem to our attention and for discussions on convex hulls of random walks.
+We are indebted to the anonymous referees for their comments and the suggestion to include continuous time results.